 We would like to reassure all customers and enquirers that we remain open for business, while carefully following Government guidelines issued here:

 The majority of our administration staff are working remotely and we have rostered production staff to make numbers available to meet demand.

 We are able to provide the full range of our standard products from stock to serve any ongoing requirements you may have and will be pleased to receive any invitations to quote for future projects.

 At the present time, in accordance with social distancing regulations we will not be conducting face to face meetings with business partners until further notice.
 However it may be possible to arrange video link meetings if required, please contact us for further information.

-Collections of orders from our workshops are still possible, but by prior arrangement only please and visitors are reminded to observe the 2m distancing rules, for the safety of all.
+Collections of orders from our workshops are possible, by prior arrangement only please and visitors are reminded to observe the standard 2m distancing rules, for the safety of all.